Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/describing-components.md

-When binding to a [`v-model`]( https://vuejs.org/guide/components/v-model.html#component-v-model) any update sent by the component will be caught and applied to the harness created by the definition.
+When binding to a [`v-model`]( https://vuejs.org/guide/components/v-model.html#component-v-model) any update sent by the component will be caught and applied to the harness created by the definition and any reactive value you might have bound on the prop (like `email` in the above example).
 On top of that you can also provide model modifiers by adding a property following the pattern `${propName}Modifier` where `propName` is the name of the model property.

 <!--@include: ./__props-vue-template.md-->